frederic-perez/AmE-dictionary/data/dictionary.md

 __consensus__ _n_ :four: General or widespread agreement (esp in the phrase consensus of opinion). _Hinton is a consensus three-star recruit._ _I’ve learned to build consensus and work with the other side._
 __consequently__
 __conservancies__
-__conservatory__ _n_ :three: __1__ A greenhouse, especially one in which plants are arranged aesthetically for display, as at a botanical garden; a greenhouse, esp one attached to a house. :es: invernadero
+__conservatory__ _n_ :six: __1__ A greenhouse, especially one in which plants are arranged aesthetically for display, as at a botanical garden; a greenhouse, esp one attached to a house. :es: invernadero
 __consigliere__ _n_ An adviser, especially to a leader of an organized crime syndicate. _Our family consigliere._
 __consign__ _v_ (consigned) _Fashionable consigned clothes._
 __consignment__ _n_ :five::hammer: _Consignment shop._ _Consignment threads._ _Consignment boutique._ _Accepting consignments daily._